j-spectraloop/isochord/README.md

 # isochord

-An isomorphic scale instrument for the [monome grid](https://monome.org/docs/grid/), inspired by Ableton's Push scale layouts.
+An isomorphic scale instrument for the [monome grid](https://monome.org/docs/grid/), inspired by the Ableton Push layout.
 Play any scale in any key with consistent fingering patterns across the entire grid, with built-in chord voicing and real-time MIDI output.

 Connect your monome grid using the [diii](https://diii.monome.org) browser utility, and upload `isochord.lua`.